ellman12/WingTechBot-Mk-2/README.md

 # WingTechBot
 ![Online](https://img.shields.io/discord/111588824525627392?label=Servicing%20Users%3A&style=for-the-badge)

-WingTech Bot is a Discord bot written in C# that provides a karma system, games, cute inside jokes, and more to my private Discord server.
+WingTech Bot is a Discord bot written in C# that provides a reaction tracker, karma system, games, cute inside jokes, and more to my private Discord server.

 ## Contribution